lawrie/blackicemxbook/Audio/Audio.md

 It uses pin 26 (on Mixmod 3) to connect to a speaker directly (if impedance is high), via a resistor, or via a low pass filter.
 There is information on this on the fpga4fun site.

-This is the Verilog code for the musical note A above middle C using the BlackIce II 25hz clock:
+This is the Verilog code for the musical note A above middle C using the BlackIce Mx 25hz clock:

 music.v: